 - Using a piece of paper or a credit card instead of your fingernail.
 For this method, you’ll follow all the same steps as above, but you’ll slide a thin piece of paper or a credit card under the leech’s mouth instead of your finger.

 - Letting the leech fall off naturally.
+Usually, this can take about 30-45 minutes.
 You can wait for the leech to detach itself when it’s finished feeding, especially if you’re having trouble removing it.
+If the leech does not fall off for a long time or attaches to a hard to reach area, having it medically removed is the best course of action.

 Removing leeches from difficult locations

-Leeches will sometimes attach to hard-to-reach areas, such as your ear canal, nose, or mouth.
+Leeches will sometimes attach to hard-to-reach areas, like your ear canal, nose, or mouth.
 This can make it difficult to use the above methods for removal.
 If this happens, try one or more of the following:

 - Use rubbing alcohol or hydrogen peroxide.
 To remove a leech from your mouth, gargle with alcohol or hydrogen peroxide for about 30 seconds.
 Swish the alcohol or peroxide in your mouth like mouthwash, then spit it out.
 Check to see if the leech comes out with it.